bartholdja/flask-demo-new/README.md

  a basic interactive website that plots stock closing prices, adjusted closing prices, and volume for August 2015.

-The data are dynamically accessed at from https://www.quandl.com/data/WIKI.
+The data are dynamically accessed at https://www.quandl.com/data/WIKI.

 Below find the original exercise.
 Start with forking https://github.com/thedataincubator/flask-demo.
 ---